CalebBabin/deathcounter/README.md

 `"!moveTo 0 0"` moves to the top left corner, coordinates are absolute, not relative to current position like `!move` is

-## !size {Number}

-font size in pixels

-## !color {String}

-set the text color, you can put in things like "red", "blue", "black", or any valid CSS value, must be one word/no-spaces "#ABC123"

-## !flashColor {String}

-same as color, but changes the color the counter flashes to when incremented/decremented

 ## !hide

 fades out the counter over 3 seconds